HoTT/HoTT-2019/summer-school.md

 map](https://drive.google.com/open?id=1Eq3-6x6P75jL6tUcY7eDLOuoL2-7NbHc&usp=sharing)).

-We will start off Wednesday (August 7) morning with coffee at 8:45 AM in front of the lecture hall, the first course fill begin at 9:15.
-The following days courses will start at 9.
+We will start off Wednesday (August 7) morning with coffee at 8:45 AM in front of the lecture hall, the first course will begin at 9:15 AM.
+The following days courses will start at 9 AM.

 ### Schedule